trueos/pcbsd/src-qt5/docs/preinstall.rst

 .. figure:: images/shrink1.jpg

 In this example, 321089MB of space is available.
-To divide the partition between Windows and PC-BSD®, change that number to *230000* and click the "Shrink" button.
+To divide the partition between Windows and TrueOS®, change that number to *230000* and click the "Shrink" button.
 When finished, the newly created free space will be displayed, as seen in :numref:`Figure %s: Disk Now Has Free Space <shrink2>`.

 .. _shrink2:

 .. figure:: images/shrink2.jpg

-.. warning:: it is important that you **do not** choose to install PC-BSD® into any of the three Windows partitions when you get to the :ref:`Disk Selection Screen` of the installer.
+.. warning:: it is important that you **do not** choose to install TrueOS® into any of the three Windows partitions when you get to the :ref:`Disk Selection Screen` of the installer.
 It is a good idea to write down the sizes of all of the partitions so that you will recognize the free space when the
-   PC-BSD® installer displays your current partitions.
+   TrueOS® installer displays your current partitions.

-.. _Obtaining PC-BSD®:
+.. _Obtaining TrueOS®:

-Obtaining PC-BSD®
+Obtaining TrueOS®
 ==================

-PC-BSD® version numbers are similar to those used by FreeBSD.
-In addition, PC-BSD® provides two branches.
+TrueOS® version numbers are similar to those used by FreeBSD.
+In addition, TrueOS® provides two branches.
 The branch that you choose to install or upgrade to determines when you will receive updates as new features and drivers are added to the operating system.
 Downloadable image names include the version number, where |version| is the most recent version, and either the word :file:`RELEASE` or :file:`STABLE`, where: